top of page

 Each domain’s description gives examples of deities who have influence over that domain.
 You can read more about the deities of the Forgotten Realms here.

-Choose your divine domain (subclass) from the five available: Death Domain, Life Domain, Light Domain, Trickery Domain and Twilight Domain.
+Choose your divine domain (subclass) from the Six available: Death Domain, Life Domain, Light Domain, Trickery Domain, Twilight Domain and War Domain.
 These will be unlocked at Level 10 and reach their full potential at Level 12.

 Your divine domain must match a domain that falls under your chosen deity's portfolio.